 Situated in the northwest of the 62,000 acre Lewa Wildlife Conservancy on the northern slopes of Mt.
-Kenya, Lewa Safari Camp is a luxury tented camp personally hosted by Sean and Judy-Anne Hartley, who live on site and are happy to share their broad knowledge of the area.
+Kenya, Lewa Safari Camp in Laikipia, Kenya, is a luxury safari tented camp personally hosted by Sean and Judy-Anne Hartley, who live on site and are happy to share their broad knowledge of the area.

 The main building of Lewa Safari Camp was originally the headquarters of the Ngare Serigoi rhino sanctuary.
 When the headquarters were moved, the building was adapted to be the new dining room and bar for the camp.
 Here, guests will find fresh food in abundance, most of which is locally from Maasai farmers.
 Most meals are taken at the main building, but breakfast is often served al fresco by the refreshing salt-water swimming pool.